carishkaa/breviary-backend/book/development/README.md

 # Development

-This document contains some basic information about project (BSS) infrastructure, best practises and *must have* project parts.
+This document contains some basic information about project (Mild Blue) infrastructure, best practises and *must have* project parts.

+Ask [Marek](marek.polak@mild.blue) or [Lukas](lukas.forst@mild.blue) to gie you all required accesses.

 ## MildBlue Infrastructure

 ### Project Repository

 Source code is hosted in [MildBlue GitHub](https://github.com/mild-blue/breviary).
-Access can be given by some project administrator, but better is to ask [Eliska](eliska.grendelova@mild.blue) to add you into project group `breviary`.

 #### Code Review

 For code review of this project we are using [MildBlue GitHub](https://github.com/mild-blue/breviary).

-#### Bitbucket Pipelines

-For automatic tests, we are using Bitbucket Pipelines.
-Definition file is */bitbucket-pipelines.yml*.
-All used Docker images are stored in [Docker Hub](https://vault.bitwarden.com/).

 #### DevOps and Pipelines

 For automatic tests, we are using GitHub Actions.
 Definition files are `.github`.
-Ask [Lukas](lukas.forst@mild.blue) or [Marek](marek.polak@mild.blue) to add you into the project.

 ### Task Management